oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

    and all applications have the identical information
 2) **transparent**, so that information is unaffected by whether or how it has been serialized; users should not know or care.

+As noted above, serialization is an important aspect of implementation, but it is a means to an end.
+The user cares about the information the serialized data represents, not the format by which it is moved from system to system.
+An Automated Teller Machine customer cares about their bank balance, and an airline customer cares that their tickets are for the proper flights.
+How the information system handles to bits to make that happen is of no concern to the customer.

 Shannon's information theory defines the relationship between information and serialization (coding).
 Mathematicians